Luis Garcia Player Props: Nationals vs. Mets

-Luis Garcia -- with an on-base percentage of .222 in his past 10 games, 76 points lower than his season-long percentage -- will be in action for the Washington Nationals against the New York Mets, with Kodai Senga on the mound, on July 27 at 7:10 PM ET.
+Luis Garcia -- with an on-base percentage of .229 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the New York Mets, with Max Scherzer on the hill, on July 28 at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Rockies.
+He had a hitless showing in his previous game (0-for-3) against the Mets.

 Luis Garcia Game Info & Props vs. the Mets